Ahmet Emin Yalman: Professional career

 After Yalman returned to Istanbul, he worked with Ziya Gökalp at the Darülfünun and was a journalist for the newspaper Tanin.
-For Tanin, he covered the World War I from the various battle fronts in which the German Empire was involved.
+For Tanin, he covered World War I from the various battle fronts in which the German Empire was involved.
 Following his return to Istanbul, he established the newspaper Vakit in October 1917.

 In 1919, due to his opposition to the government of Damat Ferid Pasha, Yalman was exiled for three months to Kutahya by the order of the Sultan Mehmed VI.
-In 1920, he was exiled again, this time by the British Occupation forces for his support of the Ottoman Committee of Union and Progress (CUP).
+In 1920, he was exiled again, this time by the British Occupation forces for his support of the CUP.

 Yalman was released in 1921 and joined the forces of the Ankara government around Mustafa Kemal Atatürk.
 Atatürk sent him to cover the several battle fronts in the Turkish War of Independence.
 In 1923, he founded the newspaper Vatan.
-Following this he became a fierce critic of Kemalist Government, especially of Prime Minister İsmet İnönü who demanded the imposition of the law for the restoration of order during the Sheikh Said rebellion.
-Due to this opposition, Yalman had to stand trial in front of the Independence Tribunals and was banned from journalistic activities until 1936.
-During this period, he involved in business and became a representative of various American companies.
+Following this he became a fierce critic of the Kemalist government, especially of Prime Minister İsmet İnönü who demanded the imposition of the law for the restoration of order during the Sheikh Said rebellion.
+Due to this opposition, Yalman had to stand trial before the Independence Tribunals and was banned from journalistic activities until 1936.
+During this period, he became involved in business and served as a representative of various American companies.
 When he was allowed to resume his journalistic activities he worked for the Tan newspaper.

 In 1940, Yalman was able to reestablish the Vatan.
 In 1952, a nationalist student attempted to murder him but the assault failed and the student was sentenced to twenty years in prison.
-In the end of the Menderes era, he was imprisoned and condemned to over one-year imprisonment, but was released after the military coup of 1960.
+At the end of the Menderes era, he was imprisoned and condemned to over one-year imprisonment, but was released after the military coup of 1960.
 He died on 19 December 1972 in Istanbul.